bdthemes/zoloblocks/readme.txt

 == Creative Animations Transitions 🌠 ==

-What you were missing was quality **animations** and **transitions**.
-With our product, that worry is gone.
+What you were missing was quality animations and transitions.
+With this Gutenberg dynamic block plugin, that worry is gone.
 Now you can enjoy custom transition effects such as entrance animations, floating animations, transform effects, sticky elements, scroll effects, content visibility mode, and much more.

 == Versatile Block Extensions 🧩 ==

-ZoloBlocks isn't just about the Gutenberg blocks; it's about extending their functionality to new heights.
+ZoloBlocks isn’t just about the Gutenberg blocks; it’s about extending their functionality to new heights.
 With **8+ useful extensions**, you can add **dynamic content**, **interactive elements**, and advanced features that truly make your website stand out.

 == Advanced Customization for Developers 🧑‍💻 ==

 Not just for beginners; our product is a powerhouse for developers too.
-The plugin offers advanced customization options, including API integrations, dynamic content support, and custom CSS fields.
-These features allow developers to push the boundaries of what's possible within Gutenberg.
+This best free Gutenberg block plugin offers advanced customization options, including API integrations, dynamic content support, and custom CSS fields.
+These features allow developers to push the boundaries of what’s possible within Gutenberg.

 == Instant Updates and Feature Additions 🎁 ==

-ZoloBlocks is a living, evolving plugin that continuously improves to meet market trends.
+ZoloBlocks is a living, evolving best WordPress Gutenberg block plugin that continuously improves to meet market trends.
 Instant settings sync ensures that your preferences and customization are always up-to-date.
 And our regular updates bring new features, blocks, and templates directly to your dashboard.

 == Optimized for Performance 🚀 ==

-One of the key challenges with page builder and block plugins is performance.
-Zolo Blocks is optimized to deliver fast load times and minimal impact on site performance.
-The lightweight code and efficient design ensure that your website remains speedy and responsive.
+One of the key challenges with page builder and Gutenberg custom block plugins is performance.
+Zolo Blocks, a Gutenberg block editor plugin is optimized to deliver fast load times and minimal impact on site performance.
+The lightweight code and efficient design built with the ultimate Gutenberg custom block plugin ensure that your website remains speedy and responsive.

 So, are you ready to explore all the amazing Gutenberg blocks features by ZoloBlocks?
 Let’s get started-

 == Common Blocks for Any Website ==

-🆓 [**Accordion**](https://demo.zoloblocks.com/accordion/) - *Create collapsible sections and add any content and blocks within to show hidden content to your users.*
+🆓 [**Accordion**](https://demo.zoloblocks.com/accordion/) - *Create collapsible sections and add any content and WordPress Gutenberg blocks within to show hidden content to your users.*

-🆓 [**Advanced Button**](https://demo.zoloblocks.com/advanced-button/) - *Design fully customizable buttons with icons, gradients, hover effects, and animations to enhance interactivity.*
+🆓 [**Advanced Button**](https://demo.zoloblocks.com/advanced-button/) - *Design fully customizable buttons in Gutenberg blocks with icons, gradients, hover effects, and animations to enhance interactivity.*

-🆓 [**Advanced Heading**](https://demo.zoloblocks.com/advanced-heading/) - *Add highly customizable headings with unique transitions, advanced typography options, color gradients, and animations.*
+🆓 [**Advanced Heading**](https://demo.zoloblocks.com/advanced-heading/) - *Add highly customizable headings in Gutenberg blocks with unique transitions, advanced typography options, color gradients, and animations.*

-🆓 [**Advanced Icon Box**](https://demo.zoloblocks.com/advanced-icon-box/) - *Showcase icons and content in sleek, customizable boxes with various layouts, hover effects, and styling options.*
+🆓 [**Advanced Icon Box**](https://demo.zoloblocks.com/advanced-icon-box/) - *Showcase icons and content in sleek, customizable boxes with various layouts, hover effects, and styling options of WordPress addon.*

-🆓 [**Advanced Image**](https://demo.zoloblocks.com/advanced-image/) - *Display images with advanced features like hover effects, overlays, captions, and customizable styling for visual impact.*
+🆓 [**Advanced Image**](https://demo.zoloblocks.com/advanced-image/) - *Display images in Gutenberg blocks with advanced features like hover effects, overlays, captions, and customizable styling for visual impact.*

-🆓 [**Brand Grid**](https://demo.zoloblocks.com/brand-grid/) - *Display brand logos or partner icons in a responsive grid or carousel with customizable styling and effects.*
+🆓 [**Brand Grid**](https://demo.zoloblocks.com/brand-grid/) - *Display brand logos or partner icons in a responsive grid or carousel with customizable styling and effects inside Gutenberg blocks.*

 🆓 [**Business Hours**](https://demo.zoloblocks.com/business-hours/) - *Display business operating hours in an engaging format with personalized icons, layouts, and design options.*

-🆓 [**Call to action**](https://demo.zoloblocks.com/call-to-action/) - *Encourage users to take action with bold, effective, and custom call-to-action elements designed for maximum engagement.*
+🆓 [**Call to action**](https://demo.zoloblocks.com/call-to-action/) - *Encourage users to take action in Gutenberg blocks with bold, effective, and custom call-to-action elements designed for maximum engagement.*

 🆓 [**Container**](https://demo.zoloblocks.com/container) - *Take full control of your page layout with the best Container block.
-Lets you group content, add backgrounds, and create advanced grid-based layouts within your WordPress site. egulo baki short desciption box*
+Lets you group content, add backgrounds, and create advanced grid-based layouts within your WordPress Gutenberg blocks.*

-🆓 [**Charts**](https://demo.zoloblocks.com/charts/) - *Create interactive, responsive charts and graphs for visual data representation using multiple design and chart types.*
+🆓 [**Charts**](https://demo.zoloblocks.com/charts/) - *Create interactive, responsive charts and graphs for visual data representation using multiple designs and chart types offered by this dynamic Gutenberg block plugin.*

-🆓 [**Countdown**](https://demo.zoloblocks.com/countdown/) - *Add powerful display countdown timers to highlight limited-time offers, upcoming events, or promotions with ease.*
+🆓 [**Countdown**](https://demo.zoloblocks.com/countdown/) - *Add powerful display countdown timers to highlight limited-time offers, upcoming events, or promotions with ease using this advanced Gutenberg block plugin.*

 🆓 [**Counter**](https://demo.zoloblocks.com/counter/) - *Display animated number-based counters to highlight statistics or milestones with lots of layouts and effects.*

 🆓 [**Fancy list**](https://demo.zoloblocks.com/fancy-list/) - *Create better-looking lists with icons, images, and custom advanced styles to make text more attractive and engaging.*

-🆓 [**Flip Box**](https://demo.zoloblocks.com/flip-box/) - *The highly interactive flip box comes with front and back content, animations and customizable styling options.*
+🆓 [**Flip Box**](https://demo.zoloblocks.com/flip-box/) - *The highly interactive flip box comes with front and back content, animations and customizable styling options using Gutenberg blocks.*

-🆓 [**Form**](https://demo.zoloblocks.com/form/) - *Design attractive custom forms with fields, validation, and layout options to provide interactive user experience.*
+🆓 [**Form**](https://demo.zoloblocks.com/form/) - *Design attractive custom forms with fields, validation, and layout options to provide an interactive user experience.*

 🆓 [**Google Map**](https://demo.zoloblocks.com/google-map/) - *Integrate Google Maps with personalized markers, styles, and zooms to provide business location information on landing page.*

-🆓 [**Icon**](https://demo.zoloblocks.com/icon) - *Insert fully custom icons with flexible sizes, colors, and hover effects to create visually interactive elements.*
+🆓 [**Icon**](https://demo.zoloblocks.com/icon) - *Insert fully custom icons with flexible sizes, colors, and hover effects to create visually interactive elements inside Gutenberg blocksa.*

 🆓 [**Image Compare**](https://demo.zoloblocks.com/image-compare/) - *Showcase images in beautiful grid, masonry, or slider layouts with various hover effects and lightbox functionality.*

-🆓 [**Image Gallery**](https://demo.zoloblocks.com/image-galley/) - *Create stunning and customizable image galleries on your WordPress website.
+🆓 [**Image Gallery**](https://demo.zoloblocks.com/image-galley/) - *Create stunning and customizable image galleries on your WordPress website with ZoloBlocks, the best block plugin for WordPress.
 Showcase your photos, artwork, or product images in an elegant, engaging, and personalized layout.*

-🆓 [**List**](https://demo.zoloblocks.com/list/) - *Create highly engaging lists with icons and links to improve readability and visual presentation.*
+🆓 [**List**](https://demo.zoloblocks.com/list/) - *Create highly engaging lists with icons and links to improve readability and visual presentation using the list feature of this advanced Gutenberg block plugin.*

-🆓 [**Lightbox**](https://demo.zoloblocks.com/lightbox) - *Open images, videos, or galleries in an epic-looking lightbox overlay for better viewing and interaction.*
+🆓 [**Lightbox**](https://demo.zoloblocks.com/lightbox) - *Open images, videos, or galleries in an epic-looking lightbox overlay for better viewing and interaction using Gutenberg blocks.*

 🆓 **Maintenance Mode** - *Display a templated maintenance mode page with branding, messages, and countdowns during site updates.*